scottlarkin/wsb-tickers/README.md

 mongodb locally on default port (connection string can be changed in source code)
 ```

 Will fully use 12 CPU threads every 10 minutes.
-Can be changed in the source code.
-Look for magic number 12
+Can be changed in the source code here : https://github.com/scottlarkin/wsb-tickers/blob/main/src/back_end/main/index.ts#L156 (12 being the number of CPUs to use)

 Running instructions:
 ```